 The CAP includes tools to help park managers adapt to changes related to park visitation.
-Appendices A and B map out monitoring programs to provide park managers with data for decision-making.
+Appendices A and B map out monitoring programs to provide park managers with data for decisionmaking.
 The CAP also highlights management strategies and mitigation measures for responding to changes.
 Appendix C identifies visitor capacities for different areas of the park, providing a benchmark for assessing trends in levels of visitation.
+This page intentionally left blank.